P-p-H-d/mlib/README.md

 Otherwise if blocking is true, it waits for the data to be pushed.
 After the wait, it initializes & sets '*data' to it and returns true.
 Otherwise if blocking is false, it returns false (*data remains uninitialized!).
-This method is only defined if the base container exports the POP\_MOVE and TEST\_EMPTY operators.
+This method is only defined if the base container exports the POP\_MOVE and EMPTY\_P operators.

 ##### size\_t name\_hash(name\_t concurrent)